The Blackout (professional wrestling): CZW

-On May 14, 2011, at CZW Proving Grounds, Robbie Mireno, Ruckus and Chrissy Rivera came out to the ring after a match between Rich Swann and Alex Colon and offered both of them a spot in BLK OUT.
+On May 14, 2011, at CZW Proving Grounds, Robby Mireno, Ruckus and Chrissy Rivera came out to the ring after a match between Rich Swann and Alex Colon and offered both of them a spot in BLK OUT.
 Which they both accepted.

 Chikara

 Eddie Kingston and Sabian competed in Chikara's Tag World Grand Prix 2006, but were eliminated in the quarterfinals by Team F.I.S.T.

 Ruckus, Sabian, and Joker competed in King of Trios 2007, losing in the first round to Team TNA, the team of Alex Shelley, Chris Sabin, and Sonjay Dutt.

 Ruckus, Eddie Kingston, and Joker then went on to compete in Chikara's 2008 King of Trios Tournament.
 They made it all the way to the Finals before they were defeated by Los Luchadores de Mexico (Lince Dorado, El Pantera, and Incognito).

 Other

 Although they lost rights to represent BLKOUT in CZW Sabian, Ruckus and Joker continued to perform together.
 Sabian and Joker under the name "Philly's Most Wanted" won CZW World tag team championship in 2011.
 Sabian and Ruckus had a few tag team matches in RCW, JAPW and ICW even challenging JAPW tag team championship.

 In Spring of 2012 Sabian and Ruckus took part in Extreme Reunion/Rising shows, losing to Los Dramaticos (better known as the S.A.T.) and to The Gangstas.
 They won their match on November 17 in Monaca, PA against the FBI.

 On July 21, 2012 it was announced that Ruckus and Sabian (as "Jeez") under the name BLKOUT would take part in an 8-team tournament to determine Ring Of Honor World tag team champions.
 This would be Sabian's debut in ROH and Ruckus's return to ROH after 4 years of absence.